If you have multiple sclerosis (MS), your doctor may recommend that you use Avonex.

 - If a dosage of 30 micrograms (mcg) once weekly isn’t working for me, can my dose be changed?

 - What will happen if I become pregnant while I’m using Avonex?

-- How should I inject my dose of Avonex?
+- How should I inject my doses of Avonex?